Toric mirrors and test configurations: Introduction and main results

 respectively

 \begin{exm} Corollary \ref{PositiveCor} can be applied to the example of degeneration to the normal cone $\cX := \Bl_{E \times \{0\}} X \times \PP^1$, $\cL : = -K_{\cX}$ of the exceptional divisor $E$ which $K$-destabilises $(X, L) = (\Bl_p \PP^2, -K_{\Bl_p}\PP^2)$.
 In this case, $X^{\vee}$ is the crepant resolution of the orbifold $T_{P^{\circ}}$ given by a toric, singular intersection of two quadrics in $\PP^4$.
-Assuming the stationary phase approximation, Theorem \ref{VanishingThm} provides a (non-positive)``destabilising" twisted test configuration $(\cX^{\vee}, [\eta], [\xi])$ for $X^{\vee}$, \emph{which is mirror to degeneration to the normal cone of $E$}, and this can be made more explicit if we work with the orbifold $T_{P^{\circ}}$ itself, see Examples \ref{SlopeUnstableSurfaceExm}, \ref{SlopeUnstableSurfaceExmVanishing}.
+Assuming the stationary phase formula, Theorem \ref{VanishingThm} provides a (non-positive)``destabilising" twisted test configuration $(\cX^{\vee}, [\eta], [\xi])$ for $X^{\vee}$, \emph{which is mirror to degeneration to the normal cone of $E$}, and this can be made more explicit if we work with the orbifold $T_{P^{\circ}}$ itself, see Examples \ref{SlopeUnstableSurfaceExm}, \ref{SlopeUnstableSurfaceExmVanishing}.
 Note that it is known that both $\Bl_p \PP^2$ and the orbifold $T_{P^{\circ}}$ are $K$-unstable with respect to all K\"ahler classes, since their automorphisms groups are non-reductive.
-In our construction, however, there is a complex twist $[\xi]$ and the ``K\"ahler class" $[\eta]$ is a priori only a complex $(1, 1)$-class; both are determined by the LG potential $\cW_{\cX}(\cL)$. \end{exm} \begin{rmk} Theorem \ref{VanishingThm} and Corollary \ref{PositiveCor} apply in particular when $\cX$ is a product test configuration (i.e. one induced by a holomorphic vector field) for an anticanonically polarised Fano $(X, -K_X)$.
-The Donaldson-Futaki invariant of $\cX$ is determined by the classical Futaki character on the Lie algebra of holomorphic vector fields, which, in the special case of the anticanonical polarisation, is identified with the barycenter of the momentum polytope $P^{\circ}$ of $(X, -K_X)$.
-Sano \cite{Sano_polar} (with different motivations) defines and studies a polar dual $e_P \in P := (P^{\circ})^{\circ}$ for a suitable multiple of the barycenter, $m_P \in P^{\circ}$, however, he does not discuss a relation of $e_P$ to stability invariants of (a resolution of) the polar dual variety $T_{P^{\circ}}$. \end{rmk} \begin{rmk} Theorem \ref{MainThmIntro} seems to fit well with the general notion of stability conditions for polarised varieties introduced by Dervan \cite{Dervan_crit_metrics}.
-This is defined using certain ``central charges" $Z_k(X, L)$, $Z_k(\cX, \cL)$ for polarised varieties and test configurations, and $(X, L)$ is \emph{asymptotically $Z$-semistable} if for all nontrivial test configurations $(\cX, \cL)$ we have

-This also extends to the twisted case using central charges $Z(\cX, \cL, \cN)$.
-According to \cite{Dervan_crit_metrics}, Lemma 2.6, $K$-semistability for $(X, L)$ is equivalent to asymptotic $Z$-semistability with respect to the distinguished central charge
+In our construction, however, there is a complex twist $[\xi]$ and the ``K\"ahler class" $[\eta]$ is a priori only a complex $(1, 1)$-class; both are determined by the LG potential $\cW_{\cX}(\cL)$. \end{exm}